 It’s fixed at one point and offers nearly the same critical functionalities you would get in a full-fledged kitchen island.

-Planning a kitchen cabinet in small kitchen remodeling project can be tricky.
+Planning a kitchen island in a small kitchen remodeling project can be tricky.
 They need proper planning and perfect execution to work efficiently.
 If you’re planning to add a kitchen island in your small kitchens, make sure you consider the kitchen layout and customize it to fit your present and future needs.